lowRISC/opentitan/sw/device/doc/sw_build_flow.md

 {{% toc 3 }}

+**The custom Makefile flow has been deprecated in favor of Meson; see sw/README.md for details.**
+**Makefiles will eventually be deleted from SW, and should not be relied upon.**

 ## Overview
 The centralized Makefile flow attempts to maximize reuse of commonly used variables and rules among various software build targets (boot_rom, lib and